JanHsKa/chip8_rust/README.md

 ----
 ## Run the program
 For the emulator to work you need to pass the path to a Chip 8 game.
 In the folder Games you can find a lot of them.
+The Super Chip 8 games are in the folder Games/Super.
-To run use:
+To run a game use:
 ```
 cargo run Games/{game_file}
 ```